Opening Microsoft Word Documents

 In the image above, the document we want is displayed.
 But if it's not there, you can use the area at the top to search other folders.
 Click the My Documents item to see another drop down list:

-The list shows you all the folders you have in your My Documents folder (this gets shortened to just Documents in Windows 7).
+The list shows you all the folders you have in your My Documents folder (this gets shortened to just Documents from Windows 7 onwards).
 Select a folder to move inside of it.

-just to the left of My Documents, in the image above.
-You'll then see
+to the left of My Documents, in the image above.
+You'll then see another list:

 Again, clicking an item on the list takes you to that location.
 Have a play about with them, and watch how that dialogue box changes.
 To get back to where you where, you can either use the drop down lists above, or click the arrow buttons just to the left of the lists: